 In order to assist local agencies with the preparation of their GSP's, DWR released a series of best management practices (BMPs).
 The BMPs document for monitoring networks provides guidance on determining an appropriate number of monitoring wells.
-The method developed by Hopkins (1984) was applied to the Red Bluff Subbasin.
+The method developed by Hopkins (1984) was applied to the Antelope Subbasin.
 This methodology states that for districts pumping more than 10,000 ac-ft/yr per 100 square miles, they should have 1 monitoring wells for every 25 square miles.
-The Red Bluff Subbasin is approximately 425 square miles, yielding 2 monitoring wells at the minimum per aquifer.
-Additional wells were added based on informational needs resulting from PMA and historical trends in groundwater levels.
+The Antelope Subbasin is approximately 30 square miles, yielding 1 monitoring well at the minimum per aquifer.
+Additional wells were added based on informational needs resulting from PMAs and historical trends in groundwater levels.

-After computing the appropriate number of monitoring wells for the Subbasin based on the Hopkins method, a hexagonal tessellation was generated in ArcPro for the Antelope and three (3) adjacent subbasins (Bowman, Los Molinos, and Antelope) (Figure 3-8).
-Portions of 22 different hexagons overlapped with the Antelope Subbasin.
+After computing the appropriate number of monitoring wells for the Subbasin based on the Hopkins method, a hexagonal tessellation was generated in ArcPro for the Antelope and three (3) nearby subbasins (Bend, Los Molinos, and Red Bluff) (Figure 3-8).
+Portions of five (5) different hexagons overlapped with the Antelope Subbasin.